|

 I think the contest was held on a Tuesday in June instead of a Thursday in July because of the APTA (American Public Transit Association) 2008 Rail conference.

 Go to top of page.
-45th Annual Cable Car Bell Ringing Contest - 12-Jul-2007First-time champion Leonard Oats, won the 45th annual Bell Ringing Contest at Union Square, Geary & Powell Streets, San Francisco.
+45th Annual Cable Car Bell Ringing Contest - 12-July-2007First-time champion Leonard Oats, won the 45th annual Bell Ringing Contest at Union Square, Geary & Powell Streets, San Francisco.
 I was out of town, but Val Lupiz has provided a report and photos from the scene:

 Beautiful weather, good turnout.
 3rd Place: Frank Ware

 Go to top of page.
-44th Annual Cable Car Bell Ringing Contest - 13-Jul-2006
+44th Annual Cable Car Bell Ringing Contest - 13-July-2006

 Ken Lunardi, 1997 and 2002 champion, won the 44th annual Bell Ringing Contest at Union Square, Geary & Powell Streets, San Francisco.
 It was a hot, sunny day.
 Rico Ellis and the Cable Car Blues Band, a Muni employee group, performed.
 They were good, as they always are.
 There was a large crowd.
 Deb Durst emceed.
 Car 62 was parked between Powell and the column.
 The reviewing stand was on the column side, on ground level.
 It was hard to see the performers or the dignitaries on the reviewing stand.
 Deb Durst introduced Mayor Gavin Newsom to start the festivities.
 He asked the people who had been to the contest before to raise their hands.
 He said many of the people in crowd had come to San Francisco to see and hear its unique sights and sounds, and cable car bells are a sound unique to the city.
-He mentioned how Carl Payne had won ten times, and how last year's champ Byron Cobb, was catching up with him with five wins.
+He mentioned how Carl Payne had won ten times (1977, 1978, 1980, 1981, 1983, 1984, 1985, 1987, 1988, and 1989), and how last year's champ Byron Cobb, was catching up with him with five wins.
 The Mayor was followed by Nathaniel Ford, Municipal Transportation Agency director.
 He asked the crowd to applaud the cable car operators, Transport Workers of America Local 250A leaders, and the Union Square Association.
 Carl Payne spoke, saying that the #1 cable car fan gave us the good weather.
 Then he performed.
 They revived the old tradition of having media celebrities ring the bell for non-profit organizations.
 They were:

 The non-profit organization results: